Pears and Mounting Paintings with Roslyn Levin - April 12th, 2008

 Pears can challenge you more than you think.
 Yet mastering the brush strokes for a pear as demonstrated in Roslyn Levin's workshop can help you in many other subject areas.
 When you're finished, you can mount your work with Roslyn's mounting technique.

-You can find more information on Roslyn Levin at Roslyn's web site.
-Roslyn is also listed in our links section along with other instructors.
+You can find more information on Roslyn Levin in the links section.